Hello and welcome to the CashForShare review

-Invalid address and contact form that does not work – typical signs of an outright scam.
+Invalid address and a contact form that does not work – typical signs of an outright scam.

 Who is it For?

 GPT websites like these are supposed to be for people searching for an extra small income on the side.
 We are talking here about $100 to $200 per month.

 CashForShare wants you to believe that they are one of the legit systems out there.

 The truth is though that this is just another scam that goes after your data, your email, telephone number, credit card information, and other stuff as well.

 Even if you won’t provide them with a lot of data, they already have your email (if you sign up).

 Most likely they collect thousands of emails and then sell them to 3rd parties.

 So I strongly suggest you stay away from CashForShare and other clones of this scam.